-Patron accounts can be a little different, third-party authentication solutions such as an ILS or SSO will automatically create patron accounts, and these must be managed at the Identity Provider (IDP) level; this means if your patrons use OpenAthens to authenticate, any patron passwords or information must be modified in OpenAthens.
+While administrators can manually create Patron accounts, third-party authentication solutions such as an ILS or SSO can automatically create patron accounts.
+In this scenario, these must be managed at the Identity Provider (IDP) level; meaning, if you use OpenAthens to authenticate users at login, any patron passwords or information must be modified within OpenAthens.

 - From the Dashboard, click People